roman1616/EvalLeak/samples/README.md

 - Near duplicate: `validation/v1` is `train/t1` rewritten in upper case, with extra punctuation, and with the single word "IT" inserted.
-The punctuation and case differences are erased by normalisation, but the inserted word keeps
+The punctuation and case differences are erased by normalisation, but the inserted word keeps it below an exact match, so it surfaces as a near duplicate rather than an exact one.
+Estimated Jaccard is about 0.88 with the default settings.
+- Containment: `test/e2` is a sentence about the boiling point of water that appears verbatim as the opening of the longer `train/t5` record, so it is reported as a prefix containment.
+- Intra-split duplicate: `train/t3` and `train/t6` are the same sentence about binary search, inside the same split, which inflates the apparent train size.